For many students and teachers across sub-Saharan Africa, energy poverty is a challenge faced at school and home.

 Many families do not have enough kerosene, or candles, for their children to study.
-Therefore, the children do not get to do their homework and will struggle at school.
+Therefore, the children do not get to do their homework and struggle at school.

 Other families are able to spare a bit of light for their children at night.
-The children can study but often under poor quality light which is infecting their lungs and eyes.
+The children can study but often under poor quality and dangerous light which is infecting their lungs and eyes and causing accidents.

 With a solar light, children can study safely and schools can impact the lives of these children well after dark.